 At Key stage 4 the primary aim of the course is to create good Geographers who have a wide range of knowledge about their planet and a wide range of skills for accessing and explaining their knowledge.
-The focus is not confined to the GCSE specification but looks at Geography in the news; the Geography of their local area and extreme environments.
-Learners engage with study of a country which is personally chosen and learning is led by what interests and intrigues each individual learner.
+The focus is not confined to the GCSE specification but looks at Geography in the news; current affairs:Geography in the workplace and the Geography of their local area.
+We follow the OCR B specification as it is 'Geography for the Enquiring Mind' and that ethos marries up to the Honywood values perfectly.

-General geographical themes that are covered at KS4 include:
+Geographical themes that are covered at KS4 include:

 Natural hazards such as earthquakes, volcanic eruptions, hurricanes and droughts.
 Our Changing Climate and who or what is to blame.
 Sustaining Ecosystems, where are the major ecosystems and why do they deserve our respect and protection?
 Dynamic development such as jobs and money around the world and why some countries are richer or poorer than others.
 Distinctive landscapes where we learn about how water shapes the landscape, flooding, coastal features and management.
 Urban Futures, why do so many of us live in cities and is this sustainable?

 The UK in the 21st century; learners have a chance to learn all about their own country and the unique challenges and opportunities we will face in the future including the UK's role in the war in Afghanistan.
 Resource Reliance is where we discuss challenging issues such as whether there will ever be a way to feed all humans.